skycoin/skywire/cmd/skywire-cli/README.md

 The typical arrangement uses a remote hypervisor if a local instance is not started.

-The hypervisor public key can be determined by running the following command on the running hypervisor:
+The desired hypervisor public key can be determined by running the following command on the running hypervisor:

 ```
 $ skywire-cli visor pk